storageos/storageos.github.io/_docs/operations/storage-host-config.md

 ## Option 1: Mount filesystem (available on next release)

-This option enables operators to expand the cluster's available space at any time without having to stop any service or forcing operational downtime.
-The expansion of disk is transparent for applications or StorageOS Volumes.
-StorageOS will use the new available space to create new data files in case that the node run out of disk space.
+This option enables operators to expand the cluster's available space at any time without having to stop services or forcing operational downtime.
+The expansion of disk is transparent for applications and StorageOS Volumes.
+StorageOS will use the newly available space to create new data files in case that the node run out of disk space.
 By expanding the number of disks that serve data, the throughput also increases as the data of one StorageOS volume can be segmented in different physical devices.

 1. Context

-    We assume that there is a disk available in our Linux system without formatting in additin to the root filesystem.
+    We assume that there is a disk available in our Linux system without formatting in addition to the root filesystem.
 StorageOS data dir dev1 (`/var/lib/storageos/data/dev1`) is using `/dev/xvda1`.
 We will use the device `/dev/xvdf` to expand StorageOS available space.